2007 South Asian floods: Khulna

 Districts in Khulna that were affected by flooding on 21 July include Magura and Narail.

 Rajshahi

 Places in Rajshahi that were affected by flooding on 21 July include Sirajganj, Rangpur, Gaibandha, Bogra and Kurigram.
 Besides, Belkuchi, Enayatpur too.

 Sylhet

 Districts in Sylhet that were affected by flooding on 21 July include Sylhet, Sunamganj and Sherpur.

 Areas affected in Bhutan

 In Bhutan, the rain had led to landslides across the country, disrupting a number of major roads.

 Samdrup Jongkhar and Sarpang

 By 5 August water was still above the warning level in the foothills of Bhutan.

 Areas affected in India

-By 7 August in India, an estimated 13.7 million people had fled their homes.
+By the August 7th in India, an estimated 13.7 million people had fled their homes.

-According to the Indian government, the total cost of the monsoon this year, of which these floods are a part, is in excess of ₹1.3 billion since 1 June The full extent of the damage and number of lives lost may never be known. president Pratibha Patil has condoled the loss of lives due to the floods.
+According to the Indian government, the total cost of the monsoon was in excess of ₹1.3 billion since June 7th The full extent of the damage and number of lives lost may never be known. president Pratibha Patil has condoled the loss of lives due to the floods.